Fossils in Slemmestad

 Jon ran the sawmill with his brother and here you can hear an interview with Jon Barlund about Sem Sawmill.

 The trip goes back along Semsveien back to Sem Gjestegård.
-Note, no sidewalks.
+Note; no sidewalks so be careful

-Asker Turlag and Asker museum are collaborating to mark a new path to connect Saga and Høvelen, and return to the exit car park without walking on the road.
+Asker Turlag and Asker museum have marked a new path to connect Saga and Høvelen, and return to the exit car park without walking on the road.

 Alternative starting point; the car park below Grendehuset by Saga.
 It takes you over the burial mounds and down to Høvelen.
 Enjoy a cup of coffee boiled on the fire to the sound of the waterfall noise, or continue the path along the fence to the beautiful Holstmark property until you reach the garden at Nedre Sem.
 Then you see Semsvannet!
 And you can continue "Semsvannet round" or choose paths in all directions….